Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 It is that Mike believes he helped destroy him before he died.

-The episode “Five-O” in Better Call Saul reveals the emotional origin point.
+In Better Call Saul, “Five-O” reveals the origin point.
 Mike was a corrupt cop in Philadelphia.
-His son Matt, also a police officer, was not like him.
-Matt had a cleaner moral instinct.
-He hesitated when confronted by corruption.
-Mike, believing he was protecting him, advised him to take the money because refusing would mark him as dangerous to other dirty cops.
-Matt followed that advice.
-It did not save him.
-His hesitation had already made him suspect.
-He was killed anyway.
+His son Matt, also a police officer, was cleaner than him.
+Matt hesitated when confronted by corruption.
+Mike, believing he was protecting him, advised him to take the money because refusing would make him dangerous to other dirty cops.

+That is the unbearable shape of Mike’s guilt.
 He did not merely fail to protect his son.
-He persuaded his son to debase himself for nothing.
+He persuaded him to compromise himself for nothing.

 But money is a poor language for guilt.

-He says it is for her.
+He says it is all for her.

 The Mask Mike Wears: The Professional